February 3 – May 26, 2019

 |Evening tours with apéritif/dinner||price on request|

-The exhibition "The early PICASSO – Blue and Rose Period" is being supported by:
+The exhibition "The young PICASSO – Blue and Rose Periods" is being supported by: